Ten Days' Wonder: Literary significance and criticism

 "(Ellery's) exploits took place more frequently in the small town of Wrightsville, where his arrival as a house guest was likely to be the signal for the commission of one or more murders.
 Very intelligently, Dannay and Lee used this change in locale to loosen the structure of their stories.
 More emphasis was placed on personal relationships, and less on the details of investigation. ...
 In later stories, however, fantastic ingenuity takes over at the expense of characterization, as in Ten Days' Wonder ...
 One can admire the ingenuity, and yet sense that there is something wrong about the way in which Queen is turning back to Van Dine and abandoning the possibilities glimpsed in the first Wrightsville books."

+Film adaptation

-The book was made into the 1971 film Ten Days' Wonder directed by Claude Chabrol and starring Orson Welles, Anthony Perkins and Marlène Jobert as Van Horn father, son and wife/stepmother (their first names changed to Theo, Charles and Helene), and Michel Piccoli as "Paul Regis", who (there is no character named Ellery Queen) is the principal investigator.
+The book was made into the 1971 French film Ten Days' Wonder directed by Claude Chabrol and starring Orson Welles, Anthony Perkins and Marlène Jobert as Van Horn father, son and wife/stepmother (their first names changed to Theo, Charles and Helene), and Michel Piccoli as "Paul Regis", who replaces Ellery Queen as the principal investigator.